Phasing-out low fixed charge tariff regulations

 • are a holiday home* or otherwise not regularly occupied.

-• a draughty, poorly insulated home that is hard to heat, or
+• have a draughty, poorly insulated home that is hard to heat, or

-The low fixed charge tariff regulations were introduced in 2004 to provide electricity plans with a discounted fixed charge that aimed to reduce power bills for low-use, low-income households.
-However, as the regulations are poorly targeted, they only help some low-use households while pushing others into greater energy hardship, including many low-income families with high electricity use.
-The low fixed charge tariff regulations also have unintended effects on households’ electricity use, create barriers for industry to undertake distribution pricing reform and increase complexity and confusion for consumers.
+The Low Fixed Charge Tariff regulations were introduced in 2004 to provide electricity plans with a discounted fixed charge that aimed to reduce power bills for low-use, low-income households.
+However, as the regulations were poorly targeted, they only help some low-use households and have pushed others into greater energy hardship, including many low-income families with high electricity use, for example larger families.
+The Low Fixed Charge Tariff regulations also have had unintended effects on households’ electricity use, created barriers for industry to undertake distribution pricing reform and increased complexity and confusion for consumers.

-Phasing-out low fixed charges was a recommendation to government by the independent Electricity Price Review.
-The Review further recommended the regulations be phased-out over 5 years to help moderate the impact of the increasing fixed charges on most low-use households.
+Phasing-out the Low Fixed Charge Tariff regulations was a recommendation to government by the independent Electricity Price Review.
+The Review recommended the regulations be phased-out over 5 years to help moderate the impact of the increasing fixed charges on most low-use households.

 Electricity Price Review webpage